A simple and powerful ritual for reconnection

 A burning-friendly surface (You can use a fireplace, pan or metal bowl)

-- What have I done, created or experienced this year that I’m proud of?
+What have I done, created or experienced this year to date that I’m proud of?
 (Your Praise List)

-- What old beliefs/fears/doubts do I want to release and leave behind in 2017?
+What old beliefs/fears/doubts do I want to release and leave behind?
 (Your Release List)

-- What do I commit to for the coming year of 2018?
+What do I commit to for the coming year?
 (Your Commitment List)

 To begin, light your candle, close your eyes and take a big, deep breath.
 Feel your body settling into your seat as your breath washes up and down your body.